 Program-Specific Colors

-The color of the velvet on the hoods worn by master’s and doctorate candidates are indicative of the academic subject area.
+The color of the velvet on the hoods worn by PhD candidates is dark blue regardless of academic subject .
+The tassel colors associated with subject areas are as follows:

 Regalia Orders